Boils or furuncles on the private parts usually develop when the hair follicles get blocked and infected.

 Here are ways to reduce the risk of recurrence:

-- Wash your hands with an antibacterial soap and lukewarm water before performing the boil treatment to stop the infection spread.
+- Wash your hands with a bar of antibacterial soap and lukewarm water before performing the boil treatment to stop the infection spread.

 - Always use a prescribed antiseptic skin soap, solution, or wash.